NVIDIA/NeMo-Guardrails/docs/user_guides/server-guide.md

 }
 ```

 The configurations will be combined in the order they are specified in the `config_ids` list.
 If there are any conflicts between the configurations, the last configuration in the list will take precedence.
 The rails will be combined in the order they are specified in the `config_ids` list.
 The model type and engine across the configurations must be the same.
+If neither `config_id` nor `config_ids` is supplied, the default value of `config` will be used.

 ### Threads